 - Locked Pattern

 Allows you to affect the mix of the Source color with Sensors.
 It will work with Plain Color and Gradient as source.
-If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
+If Plain Color is selected as source, it will mix between the currently selected foreground and background color.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 - Flow map

-- The above example uses a Krita painted flowmap in the 3d program Blender. a brush was set to source Gradient and Mix:Drawing angle.
-The gradient in question contained the 360° for normal map colours.
+The above example uses a Krita painted flowmap in the 3D program Blender.
+A brush was set toand .
+The gradient in question contained the 360° for normal map colors.
 Flow maps are used in several Shaders, such as brushed metal, hair and certain river-shaders.

-Exactly the same as using Source:Gradient with Mix, but only available for the Color Smudge Brush.
+Exactly the same as using Mix, but only available for the Color Smudge Brush.with

 Allows you to change the ratio of the brush and bind it to parameters.
-This also works for predifined brushes.
+This also works for predefined brushes.